Barium metaphosphate: Applications

-The combination of sodium and barium polyphosphate forms a low-melting glass with a high coefficient of thermal expansion.
+The combination of soda and barium polyphosphate forms a low-melting glass with a high coefficient of thermal expansion.
 The melting point of the glass increases with barium content.
 This glass makes seals with low melting metals like aluminium (melting point 650 °C).
 Normal borosilicate glasses soften above the melting point of aluminium.
 This mixture is prepared by heating a mixture of diammonium phosphate, sodium carbonate, and barium carbonate.